Nexirift/Sharkey/README.md

 	- Show or hide labels for all tabs
 - Post form textarea resizes automatically
 - Added a toggle for the widgets sidebar
+- Fix revoked shared tokens causing an error
+- Fix users not showing up in some searches

 # Sharkey README